msam-dev/quizgame.top/ProjectDetails.md

 - For images of flags I'm using the [react-world-flags](https://www.npmjs.com/package/react-world-flags) package
-- For some React UI components I'm using the [Ant Design](https://ant.design/) package
+- For some UI components I'm using the [Ant Design](https://ant.design/) package

   &nbsp;